NaymulHulk/Image-Recognition-with-Thunkable/README.md

 3.Open the app, and take picture of any object.
 It uses Microsoft Image recognition to detect the object and explain as closely as possible

+[P.S. you mobile may decline as the application was developed with API22 in mind, and recently all androids are in API26.
+Try with API22 version phone]